Do you or a loved one have limited mobility, finding it difficult to travel up and down the stairs?

 There are three types of stair lifts to accommodate various demands and floorplans.

-Straight stair lifts are good options for people with straight stairways of any length.
+Straight stair lifts are good options for people with straight staircases of any length.
 The chairs can swing out to make drop-off and pick-up easy and then fold away when not in use.

-If your stairway curves, you will need a stair lift that curves with it.
+If you have a curved staircase, you will need a stair lift that curves with it.
 Curved stair lifts also work well for narrow stairways and areas with limited landing space.

 Lightly used and reconditioned stair lifts can either come as straight or curved stair lifts.
 These options can be cheaper than purchasing a new stair lift altogether but may take longer to install.